Evidence Based Psychotherapy.

 Patients who are frequently in suffering from severe distress are making huge personal commitments when they embark on these therapies, and certainly have the right to know whether they are safe or not and how effective they are.
 While it has been proven over the years that psychological therapies do reap benefits for patients, there is evidence that mental health can actually deteriorate should an inappropriate therapy be used or if the correct therapy is delivered incompetently.

-The premise behind cognitive therapy is simple; a sufferer will discuss their problems and in turn admit to them.
-The admission is key as it is believed that one can only begin the journey to recovery when they have admitted there is a problem in the first place.
-Many patients have reported just being able to let the words out regarding what is troubling them is a liberation, and once the words are out there the problem seems easier to overcome as opposed to when it was in the mind with its inevitable ‘mountain out of a molehill’ scenario going on.
+The premise behind cognitive therapy is simple; a sufferer will discuss their problems.
+Many clients have reported just being able to let the words out regarding what is troubling them as a liberation, and once they are verbalised the problem seems easier to overcome.